Sterling dips as rising U.S. yields lift dollar

 By Ritvik Carvalho

-LONDON, May 11 (Reuters) - Sterling dipped against the dollar on Monday as rising U.S. Treasury yields put the U.S. currency in demand, with investors cautious about the easing of coronavirus lockdown measures in Britain.
+LONDON, May 11 (Reuters) - Sterling dipped against the dollar on Monday as rising U.S. Treasury yields put the greenback in demand, with investors cautious about the easing of coronavirus lockdown measures in Britain.

 As several countries moved to reopen their economies with a gradual easing of lockdown measures, risk sentiment recovered in markets, giving stock markets a boost.
 The yield on the U.S. 10-year Treasury bond rose to 0.7036%.
 US10YT=RR

-"Mixed start to the week for the pound - with the cautious UK lockdown easing announced by PM Johnson having little lasting impact on the currency after an initial rally in early Asia trading," said Viraj Patel, FX and global macro strategist at Arkera.
-"Instead, the dollar remains supported by rising U.S. yields."
+"Prime Minister Boris Johnson's speech had a muted impact on the pound, with markets focusing on the lack of clarity rather than the slow journey towards the reopening of the economy," ING strategists said in a research note.

-Patel also noted the increase in short positioning on the pound in the latest CFTC data as being attractive for speculators to initiate further bets against the currency, especially if the Bank of England's easing is not done yet.
+"As risk appetite is likely to stay supported this week (no clear risk events on the horizon and declining expectations of an imminent escalation in US-China trade tensions), this suggests a neutral outlook for sterling-dollar, with the cross staying in a tight range of $1.2240-$1.2520."

-The BoE last week held interest rates steady at its meeting and announced no further stimulus, although it said it was ready to take further action to counter the coronavirus pandemic's fallout.
+ING also noted the increase in short positioning on the pound in the latest CFTC data along with rising uncertainty about UK-EU trade negotiations.

 Britain's economy has reeled from the pandemic, while Brexit talks continue with little progress on major sticking points before a June deadline to agree on any extension of negotiations.